Willjfield/Arras_CommunityHealthIndicator/README.md

 (is no data pulling legend to zero?) and timeline responsive to dataset range pre-K enrollment update

-Tested_ is size of points
+Cohort_ is size of points
 Percent - should be color